 The development project consists in the construction and operation of Nawara CPF, a condensate export pipeline and a gas export pipeline.
-This EIA is focused on the condensate export pipeline.
-The two other project components will be the subject of two separate environmental impact assessments.
+This EIA is focused on the gas export pipeline (KP0 - KP52).
+The two other project components as well as the gas export pipeline (KP52 - KP370) will be the subject of three separate environmental impact assessments.

 The Nawara CPF will be designed to provide separation, treatment and stabilization of the wells fluids (Nawara-1, Rytma-1, Fella-1, Khouloud-1, Benefsej-1, Benefsej Sud-1, Souroure-1, Ahlem-1 and Ahlem-2).
-The condensate will be exported via the existing TRAPSA oil pipeline to the La Skhira oil terminal close to Gabes.
-The wet gas will be exported to a tie-in point of the joint STGP facilities from where it will be pumped via a gas pipeline to Gabes and treated in a dedicated LPG extraction facility.
+The condensate will be exported via the existing TRAPSA oil pipeline to La Skhira oil terminal close to Gabes.
+The pre-treated gas will be transported to the gas treatment plant in Gabes via the gas pipeline, subject of the present EIA.

-The 10 km 6" pipeline will be buried with the nominal burial depth of 0.8 m to top of pipe.
-It will be externally coated with three polyethylene or polypropylene anticorrosion coating layers.
-A cathodic protection will be provided to the pipeline.
-The pipeline will be equiped with appropriate tools to record pressure, temperature and flow at both ends.
-The gathered information will be assessed and analysed using calculation tools to identify any leakage on the pipeline.
-In addition, regular survey patrols driving along the pipeline right of way will be planned in order to detect any abnormal activities or damages.
+The 52 km 24" gas pipeline will be buried with the nominal burial depth of 1 m to top of pipe.
+It will be externally coated with three Polyethylene or polypropylene anticorrosion coating layers.
+A cathodic protection will be provided to the gas pipeline.
+The gas pipeline will be equiped with appropriate tools to record pressure, temperature and flow at both ends.